Coconut Panna Cotta

 If you want to unmold the panna cotta, very lightly oil the molds or ramekins with flavorless oil or coconut oil before pouring in the cooled panna cotta mixture and allow to set for at least 6 hours.
 I usually make these the night before.

 To unmold, you can dip the molds in hot water for 5-10 seconds.
 The very gently press around the edge of the panna cotta with clean fingertips or a spoon to break the vacuum.
-I like to gently shake it slightly to loosen.
+I like to gently shake it slightly to loosen it.
 Invert the mold onto a serving plate.
 Hold the plate and the mold with your fingers while shaking gently.
 You’ll hear the panna cotta release.

 FAQ